 - Menstrual cramps in women

-Atomoxetine is approved for the treatment of ADHD in children.
-This treatment should only be done in children above the age of six years.
+Atomoxetine is approved for the treatment of this disorder in children above the age of 6 years.
 Strattera side effects in children may turn just as adverse as those experienced by adult users.
 The use of Strattera for ADHD in children below six years has not undergone an evaluation to ascertain its efficacy and effectiveness.

 - Darkish urine